 “I see a scenario where kids have access to a club framework for esports a little like the one they’ve had for a while in Denmark.
 There you see a healthy infrastructure and ecosystem supporting young aspiring players,” says Sandgren.

+We switch tack to focus on merchandise for a spell.
+If you’ve ever watched an esports contest, you’ll have seen that players, teams and fans are often heavily branded.
+Does Godsent have a similar stance?
 “Merch is a part of our branding strategy to use merchandise and an important part of our brand extension.
 Everyone within our organisation represents us.
 And the merch plays a vital part in projecting who we are,” explains Wansland.

 Looking at Godsent’s merchandise line, there’s more of a subtle and contemporary edge than other organisations – less of the logos and more contemporary in regards to its artwork.
 A conscious decision, perhaps?